RayanBabar/expenseai/documentation.md

-Certainly!
-Below is a comprehensive `documentation.md` file that describes **every API endpoint** in your **ExpenseAI FastAPI backend**, including:

-- Purpose
-- HTTP method
-- Request URL
-- Request body (if any)
-- Response format
-- Example usage

-This aligns with your **Expense.pdf** features and the implemented backend.

----

-## 📄 `documentation.md` — ExpenseAI API Documentation

 # ExpenseAI – API Reference

 This document describes all available RESTful endpoints for the **ExpenseAI** backend system built for the UraanAI Techathon.
 The system supports user registration, government scheme verification, expense tracking, fraud detection, and AI chatbot integration.